Registrations is free but mandatory – deadline: 8 March 2023 20 March 2023! See our registration form.

 We tend to believe that digitalization is a natural part of the ecological transition, but how do we assess this?
 In a first part, this presentation will dissect the main works that have put forward the positive environmental effects of digitization in order to determine their level of credibility.
 In a second part, we will come back to what we need to understand about the environmental effects of digitalization.In conclusion, we will give some perspectives on the challenges between digitization and ecological transition

-Benjamin Ninassi – ICT : From direct impacts towards eco-design
+Benjamin Ninassi – ICT : From direct impacts towards eco-design (by visio)

 This presentation will start with a brief overview of the main direct impacts of information and communication technologies on the environment.
 After situating the stakes, we will discuss some major principles for controlling these impacts through the eco-design of digital services.